KSP-KOS/KOS/doc/source/general/telnet.rst

 to map to other terminal types.
 If you want to try a hand at adding the terminal emulation for a currently unsupported terminal, you'd do it by subclassing the kOS.UserIO.TerminalUnicodeMapper class.
-You can look at kOS.UserIO.TerminalXtermMapper as a sample to see wht you need to do.
+You can look at kOS.UserIO.TerminalXtermMapper as a sample to see what you need to do.

 If you have a project where you want to just work with the terminal